The answer might tell you a lot about how to think about your role as its leader.

 Stage 1: Existence

-The first stage any organization goes through is its entrepreneurial start or birth.
+The first stage of organizational growth is its entrepreneurial start or birth.
 The organization’s focus at this stage is about becoming viable–meaning you’re generating enough cash to fund the organization’s operations.
 You’re trying to get customers to buy just about anything from you at this stage.
 It’s almost like you’re gasping for air.
-A CEO plays an outsize role in an organization’s ability to survive the existence stage, mainly because most decisions are concentrated with them or their small executive team.
+A CEO plays a large role in an organization’s ability to survive the existence stage, mainly because most decisions are concentrated with them or their small executive team.

 Stage 2: Survival